ryandrewjohnson/react-localize-docs/source/index.html.md

 );
 ```

 You can also pass Translate a function as it's child that returns the elements you want to render.
-This function is commonly referred to as a [render prop function](https://reactjs.org/docs/render-props.html), and is passed a single object with props [translate](), [activeLanguage](), and [languages]().
+This function is commonly referred to as a [render prop function](https://reactjs.org/docs/render-props.html), and is passed a single object with props [Translate](/#translate-2), [activeLanguage](/#activelanguage), and [languages](/#languages).